 Returning to work after sickness leave

-Employers are required to initiate a return to work chat, acting as an informal assessment, once the employee has returned to the workplace, with the goal of:
+Employers are best advised to initiate a return to work chat, acting as an informal assessment, once the employee has returned to the workplace, with the goal of:

-- welcome the employer back to the workplace
+- welcoming the employee back to the workplace

-- assess the fitness of the employee and the appropriateness of their return to work
+- assessing the fitness of the employee and the appropriateness of their return to work

-- inform the employee of any news or progress made while they were away
+- informing the employee of any news or progress made while they were away

-- determine the reason and/or cause of absence
+- determining the reason and/or cause of absence

-- talk about any support that could be provided by the employer in relation to the employee's return to work
+- talking about any support that could be provided by the employer in relation to the employee's return to work

-- discuss whether the sickness is work or duty related and if so address an alternative working solution
+- discussing whether the sickness is work or duty related and if so addressing an alternative working solution

 Employers often keep a record of sickness.
 This record can include the number or sick days taken, the reason for the absence and detail of when in the day/week/month sickness is taken.
-The details of standard sickness records would be held in your company policy, and should be available through Human Resources - if not, they should appear in your contract of employment.
+This type of standard sickness record would normally be held in your personnel file, and should be available through your employer's Human Resources department.

 Long-term sickness leave

-In the event that an employee is suffering from a long term illness, an employer is required to:
+In the event that an employee is suffering from a long term illness, a responsible employer should:

-- regularly check in with the employer, whether verbally or written
+- regularly check in with the employee, whether verbally or written

 - make sure that the contractual sick pay arrangements are clear